Hippophae rhamnoides: Uses

+Nutrition

-The fruit of the plant has a high vitamin C content – approximately 400 mg per 100 grams, placing sea buckthorn fruit among the richest plant sources of vitamin C. Additionally, fruits have high concentrations of carotenoids, vitamin E and vitamin K.
+The fruit of the plant has a high vitamin C content – approximately 400 mg per 100 grams.
+Additionally, fruits have high concentrations of vitamin E and vitamin K. The berries also contain vitamin B12.

-The main carotenoids are beta-carotene, zeaxanthin and lycopene while alpha-tocopherol is the major vitamin E compound.
+The main carotenoid is the provitamin A, beta-carotene, while other carotenoids include zeaxanthin, and lycopene.

 The most prevalent dietary minerals in sea buckthorn fruits are potassium (300–380 mg/100 g), manganese (0.28–0.32 mg/100 g), and copper (0.1 mg/100 g).